ibm-cloud-docs/billing-usage/billing-faq.md

 {: #supserve-invoice}
 {: faq}

-If you provision a VMWare cluster on your {{site.data.keyword.Bluemix_notm}} account, you are charged for VMWare Level 2 Support for each cluster instance.
+If you create a VMWare cluster on your {{site.data.keyword.Bluemix_notm}} account, you are charged for VMWare Level 2 Support for each cluster instance.
 This charge is in addition to any {{site.data.keyword.Bluemix_notm}} Support charges for Premium or Advanced Support.

 ## What's the difference between promo codes and feature codes?
 {: #promo-feature-codes}